nikita-volkov/hasql/README.md

 Hasql is a highly efficient PostgreSQL driver for Haskell with a typesafe yet flexible mapping API.
 It targets both the users, who need maximum control, and the users who face the typical tasks of DB-powered applications, providing them with higher-level APIs.
 Currently it is known to be [the fastest driver](https://nikita-volkov.github.io/hasql-benchmarks/) in the Haskell ecosystem.

+> [!IMPORTANT]
-Hasql also is one of the supported targets of the [pGenie](https://pgenie.io) code generator, which empowers it with schema and query validation, and relieves you from boilerplate.
+> Hasql is one of the supported targets of the [pGenie](https://pgenie.io) code generator, which empowers it with schema and query validation, and relieves you from boilerplate.

 # Status